A Bayesian panel VAR model to analyze the impact of climate change on high-income economies: Econometric framework

-It is worth noting that the total number of parameters of the PVAR model outlined in the previous section is $K (p K+1)+(K+1)q +K$, and thus rises rapidly with $M$ and $N$.
-Since the typical macroeconomic dataset includes time series with a few hundred observations, some form of regularization is needed.
-To cope with this issue, the Bayesian literature suggested various means of achieving parsimony in the panel VAR framework.
+It is worth noting that the total number of parameters of the PVAR model outlined in the previous section is $K (p K+1)+(K+1)q +K$, and thus rises rapidly with $K$ (and implicitly with $M$ and $N$).
+Since typical macroeconomic datasets include time series with only a few hundred observations, some form of regularization is needed.
+To cope with this issue, the Bayesian literature suggested various means of achieving parsimony in the PVAR framework.
 One strand of the literature uses shrinkage priors on several parts of the parameter space \citep{koop2016model, korobilis2016prior, koop2018forecasting}.
-This approach conceptually treats the panel VAR as a large VAR with asymmetric shrinkage on the different coefficients in $\bm{A}_i, \bm{B}_i$ and the free elements in $\bm{\Sigma}_t$.
-Another strand \citep{canova2004forecasting, canova2009estimating, jarocinski2010responses} exploits the observation that countries do not differ much in terms of their macroeconomic dynamics, implying that the matrices $\bm{A}_i$ tend to be similar across countries.
+This approach conceptually treats the PVAR as a large VAR with asymmetric shrinkage on the different coefficients in $\bm{A}_i, \bm{B}_i$ and the free elements in $\bm{\Sigma}_t$.
+Another strand \citep{canova2004forecasting, canova2009estimating, jarocinski2010responses} exploits the observation that countries do not differ much in terms of their domestic macroeconomic dynamics, implying that the matrices $\bm{A}_i$ tend to be similar across countries.
 This literature often pools information across countries by shrinking towards a common mean of $\bm{A}_i$, but neglects dynamic or static interdependencies.

-Here we assume that the domestic coefficients (including the intercept) $\bm{c}_i = \text{vec}\{\bm{C}_i\}$ arise from a $G$-component mixture of Gaussians distribution.
+We deal with the second pillar of model uncertainty (parameter homogeneity across countries) by assuming that the domestic coefficients $\bm{c}_i = \text{vec}\{\bm{C}_i\}$ arise from a $G$-component mixture of Gaussians distribution.
 A variant of this model has been proposed in the marketing literature \citep{allenby1998heterogeneity, lenk2000bayesian, fruhwirth2004bayesian} and is commonly referred to as the heterogeneity model.
 In the present framework, the mixture distribution for $\bm{c}_i$ is given by,